2017-2020

 Boston Perl Mongers history is divided into three parts, like Gaul.

 (Note.
-This file is in chronological order, most recent at the bottom.
-The other two are recent top.
+This file (and later) is in chronological order, most recent at the bottom.
+The first two files are recent on top, or reversed order.
 All start with a table of contents by year.)

 For 15 years, MIT IT and Facilities provided user group meeting space on campus for the convenience of MIT staff and other community members who wished to attend.

-The facilities were very nice MBA case rooms in the Business & Humanities building E51.
+The facilities were very nice MBA case rooms in the Business & Humanities building E51, with built-in A/V.

 Tues, Jan 10th, 2017, 7:30 Room E51-376